 Gautam has funded healthcare for 100 patients in 12 countries.

-Saitabau is a 4-month-old baby from Tanzania.
-He is the only child to his parents who depend on livestock keeping for their living and their income is very little to get them by.
-Saitabau has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
-As a result of his condition, Saitabau has been experiencing an increasing head circumference and irritability.
-Without treatment, Saitabau will experience severe physical and developmental delays.
-Our medical partner, African Mission Healthcare Foundation, is requesting $1,238 to cover the cost of surgery for Saitabau that will treat his hydrocephalus.
-The procedure is scheduled to take place on March 2nd and will drain the excess fluid from Saitabau's brain and replace the previous insertion that is blocked.
-This will reduce intracranial pressure and greatly improve his quality of life.
-With proper treatment, Saitabau will hopefully develop into a strong, healthy young boy.
-Saitabau’s mother says, “My son had gotten better but now he is sick again please help him get another surgery.”
+Josias is a three-year-old boy from Haiti.
+He lives with his parents and older brother.
+He is a happy and playful toddler who loves to smile and play!
+Josias has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
+As a result of his condition, Josias has been experiencing developmental delays.
+He cannot walk or talk yet.
+Without treatment, Josias will continue experiencing severe physical and developmental delays.
+Our medical partner, Project Medishare, is requesting $957 to cover the cost of surgery for Josias at Hospital Bernard Mevs to treat his hydrocephalus.
+This is the only site in the country where this care is currently available.
+The procedure is scheduled to take place on July 20th.
+This critical treatment will place a shunt to drain the excess fluid from Josias's brain to reduce intracranial pressure and greatly improve his quality of life.
+With proper treatment, Josias will hopefully develop into a strong, healthy young boy.
+Josias's family has shared that they hope this surgery will allow him to be more independent.